Overview

 Single values only : Arrays ([String], [Int]) or dictionaries ([String: Any]) are not supported.

-Supported types : Only String, Int, and Bool are available.
+Supported types : Only String, Int, Double, and Bool are available.

 Pre-registration required : Custom properties must be registered in the console first.